-This objective pertains to measurements with subsequent complex signal processing whereas O.Phys-Probing is about direct measurements on elements
+This objective pertains to measurements with subsequent complex signal processing whereas O.Phys-Probing is about direct measurements on elements on the chip surface.
+Details correspond to an analysis of attack scenarios which is not given here.

-118 The TOE shall provide "Protection against Physical Probing (O.Phys-Probing)" as specified below.
+131 The TOE shall provide "Protection against Physical Probing (O.Phys-Probing)" as specified below.